arsummers/suns-out-bot/README.md

 # How to add to your workspace

-Coming soon!

-# Change Log

-2/16 : upon calling "schedule_weather_trigger", the app will call the function to send a message at the given time.
-When send_message is called, it will call "check_weather" at that moment, so that the weather report will be as accurate as the API can make it.
-If the weather is nice enough, a message will be sent to the "general" channel.
-Next up: make it work as a DM

-2/19: Added temperatue to the message the bot sends, so users can have a better sense of whether or not they actually want to go outside.

-# To add to your workspace

 - Fork and clone this repo
 - Sign up with weatherbit and grab your API key.
 Doublecheck that you have a `.gitignore` file.
 - In your `.env` file, add these elements:L